ryantroll/Hirely-MVP/README.md

 ```

 What's going on?
- 1. Install node.js.
-For mac, we recommend homebrew.
- 2. Install bower and gulp globally
- 3. Clone this repo and cd to it
- 4. Install dependencies
- 5. Run the css compiler 'gulp' as daemon
+ 1. Run the css compiler 'gulp' as daemon
- 5. Run server as daemon
+ 2. Run server as daemon
- 6. Open http://localhost:7200 in a browser
+ 3. Open http://localhost:7200 in a browser

 ----------